gymboychandra/ATM/README.md

 # ATM(Automatic teller machine)
 This project contains source code of atm project, just import as a Dynamic web project in eclipse and run on any version of tomcat server recommended(9.0).

-Frontend code is in basic HTML5,CSS3, Bootstrap and JSP.
+Frontend code is in basic HTML5,CSS3, Bootstrap and JSP and JavaScript validations.
 Backend is in Oracle Database & SQL,JDBC Concept